vvolkl/key4hep-doc/spack-build-instructions/spack-advanced.md

 ## Bundle Packages and Environments

 Right now, key4hep is installed via a `BundlePackage`, that depends on all other relevant packages.
-An alternative would be to use [spack environments](https://spack-tutorial.readthedocs.io/en/latest/tutorial_environments.html#creating-and-activating-environments\)
+An alternative would be to use [spack environments](https://spack-tutorial.readthedocs.io/en/latest/tutorial_environments.html#creating-and-activating-environments\).
+This alternative is still under investigation.

 ## Setting Up Runtime Environments